 We own and operate 528 miles of crude oil gathering pipelines, natural gas gathering pipelines and a fully integrated water system on acreage that overlays Diamondback's six core Midland and Delaware Basin development areas, which are characterized as areas with high concentrations of wells and undeveloped drilling locations with at least one bench with an EUR in excess of one million barrels of oil equivalent for a 7,500-foot lateral per type curves approved by Diamondback's independent reserve engineer.
 Our water system sources and distributes fresh water for use in drilling and completion operations and collects flowback and produced water, which we refer to collectively as saltwater, for recycling and disposal.
-We also have an option to acquire up to a 10% equity interest in the EPIC Project, a long-haul crude oil pipeline under development that we expect, following exercise of our option and commencement of operations, will provide us with a steady, oil-weighted cash flow stream.
-The pipeline will also provide Diamondback with long-term long-haul transportation capacity for the majority of its Midland Basin crude oil production.
-This pipeline will provide Diamondback a total takeaway capacity of up to 100,000 Bbl/d.
+We also have an option, subject to certain conditions, to acquire equity interest in a long-haul crude oil pipeline under development that we expect, upon exercise of our option, will provide us with a steady, oil-weighted cash flow stream and will also provide Diamondback with long-term long-haul transportation capacity for the majority of its Midland Basin crude oil production.
+This pipeline will provide Diamondback a total takeaway capacity of 100,000 Bbl/d.

 The transportation of water and hydrocarbon volumes away from the producing wellhead is paramount to ensuring the efficient operations of a crude oil or natural gas well.
 To facilitate this transportation, our midstream infrastructure was built to include a network of gathering pipelines that collect and transport crude oil, natural gas, fresh water and produced water from Diamondback's operations in the Midland and Delaware Basins.
-These assets are predominately located in Pecos, Reeves, Ward, Midland, Howard, Andrews, Martin and Glasscock Counties and have 216,000 Bbl/d of crude oil gathering capacity (14% utilized), 150,000 Mcf/d of natural gas gathering capacity (20% utilized), 36,000 Mcf/d of natural gas compression capability (84% utilized), 589,000 Bbl/d of saltwater gathering capacity (34% utilized) and 740,700 Bbl/d of fresh water gathering capacity (32% utilized) as of June 30, 2018.
+These assets are predominately located in Pecos, Reeves, Ward, Midland, Howard, Andrews, Martin and Glasscock Counties and have 216,000 Bbl/d of crude oil gathering capacity (14% utilized), 150,000 Mcf/d of natural gas gathering capacity (20% utilized), 36,000 Mcf/d of natural gas compression capability (84% utilized), 589,000 Bbl/d of saltwater gathering capacity (34% utilized) and 740,700 Bbl/d of fresh water gathering capacity (32% utilized) as of March 31, 2018.

 Crude oil and natural gas gathering and transportation assets natural gas pipelines, 150,000 Mcf/d of natural gas gathering capacity and 36,000 Mcf/d of natural gas compression capability.
 Our crude oil and natural gas gathering and transportation system is purpose built with firm capacity on intermediary pipelines providing connections to long-haul pipelines that terminate on the Texas Gulf Coast.
 Our crude oil and natural gas gathered volumes averaged 28.2 MBoe/d for the quarter ended December 31, 2017.
-For the six months ended June 30, 2018, our crude oil and natural gas gathered volumes averaged approximately 35 MBoe/d.
+For the quarter ended March 31, 2018, our crude oil and natural gas gathered volumes averaged approximately 35 MBoe/d.
 Our Acreage Dedication along with our commercial agreements and operating footprint will allow us to capture the majority of the incremental production volumes associated with Diamondback's horizontal drilling program.